sAleksovski/FinkiAskWeb/README.md

 ### Description
 Web application for answering tests and surveys, can be used with or without login with CAS.
+To connect with the backend server, you have to change the IP address in [ApiService.js] (https://github.com/sAleksovski/FinkiAskWeb/blob/master/js/services/ApiService.js)

 ### Project
 This application is only part of a faculty project for creating a system for taking surveys and tests by students and showing real-time results for professors on separate website.
 The other components are: